-- The student will have an awareness of the various legislation, regulations, and standards that pertain to powered mobile equipment. - The student will understand the roles and responsibilities of employers and employees as they relate to the operation of PME. - The student will understand the importance of PME inspections and how to conduct the inspections safely. - The student will be familiar with safe operating procedures for PME. - The student will be familiar with different types of PME, their basic structural components, basic function, potential hazards while operating PME and how to control those hazards. - The student will have a basic understanding of the proper use of PME attachments and potential hazards associated with PME attachments. - The student will have a basic understanding of the operation of the most common PME.
+- The student should have an awareness of the various legislation, regulations, and standards that pertain to Powered Mobile Equipment (PME). - The student should understand the roles and responsibilities of employers and employees as they relate to the operation of PME. - The student should understand the importance of PME inspections and how to conduct the inspections safely. - The student should be familiar with safe operating procedures for PME. - The student should be familiar with different types of PME, their basic structural components, basic function, potential hazards while operating PME and how to control those hazards. - The student should have a basic understanding of the proper use of PME attachments and potential hazards associated with PME attachments. - The student should have a basic understanding of the operation of the most common PME.